How to Prepare for Fall and Winter Storms

 Preparation:

 1. Snow Gear: Make sure you have snow shovels, salt, and other ice-removal items.
+Keep a supply of sand or non-clumping kitty litter to help with traction on icy walkways.

 2. Emergency Kit: Update your emergency kit to include winter clothing, blankets, and a battery-powered radio.